Frequently asked questions (FAQ)

 4. My current facility is certain with the invoice discounter, why would I change to an uncertain market based solution?

 Facilities with banks and factoring companies are not certain – both are able to cut lending facilities overnight.
 Most independents recover high fees as the underlying client goes into difficulty through penalty payments.
 With MarketInvoice, investor diversification and market based pricing means more certainty of funding as there are multiple sources of finance all in one centralised platform.
-Moreover, current trading statistics show an average of 2.5 bids per auction which shows there is significant buyer demand for invoices.
-During registration, the MarketInvoice team will help sellers identify those invoices which are likely to attract bids versus those that will not.
-As a general rule, invoices to large reputable repeat customers are most likely to attract the best bids.
+Moreover, there is significant buyer demand for invoices and every invoice ever put up for sale has been funded in full with us.
+During registration, the MarketInvoice team will help sellers identify those invoices which are likely to attract buyers versus those that will not.

-5. How can I be sure that my invoices will attract bids?
+5. How can I be sure that my invoices will be bought?

-At MarketInvoice, we will work with you to best understand which of your invoices have the highest likelihood of attracting bids from our investors.
-We can offer advice as to the correct pricing of invoices on our system.
+At MarketInvoice, we will work with you to best understand which of your invoices have the highest likelihood of attracting interest from our investors.

 6. Is MarketInvoice complex and administratively difficult to operate?
 Is there a way to cut the admin (especially as I am a small start-up business owner who has to focus on the core product)?

 Marketinvoice is a very simple and easy to use web-based application.
 Contrary to whole turnover factoring facilities, there is no requirement for you to run a separate ledger.
 The system is quick and easy-to-use.
-To launch an auction you simply upload your invoice, supporting documentation, and set your threshold parameters.
+To launch a trade you simply upload your invoice and supporting documentation.
+It’s quick and easy.

 - Who qualifies to be an Investor on MarketInvoice?

-- What is the minimum amount I need to start trading?
+- What is the minimum amount required to gain access to the platform?

 - Do I need to hold my funds with MarketInvoice for a minimum period?
 Is there any lock-up?